15 Questions About First Time Travel to Egypt

 13. Can I bring a drone to Egypt?

 The short answer is no, and don’t bring any pieces of your drone either.
 You will not get through customs without losing your equipment and raising overall suspicion.
-Avoid the headache and leave it home.
+Avoid the headache and leave it at home.

 14. Can I take pictures and videos everywhere?